-Meet our Double Reed Fest Clinicians
+Meet our Past Double Reed Fest Clinicians

 William Buchman joined the Chicago Symphony Orchestra in 1992 after two seasons with the Dallas Symphony.
 He was appointed assistant principal bassoon in 1996 and has served as acting principal on multiple occasions, including all overseas tours between 2007 and 2014.
 In 2008 he performed and toured as guest principal bassoon with the Los Angeles Philharmonic.